Tatum’s late 3 lifts Celtics past Embiid, 76ers 110-107

 Harden and Embiid made four straight free throws that tied the game and put every fan — there was a smattering of green in the stands — on edge.

 Tatum, though, calmly hit a 3 to put Boston ahead.
-Embiid then heaved one from inside the opposing 3-point line and it fell through the basket — just a tick too late.
+Embiid then heaved one from inside the opposing 3-point line and it fell through the basket — just after the horn.

+“I kind of had a feeling it wasn’t going to count,” Tatum said.
+“But it’s the NBA, right?
+Anything can happen.”

 The 76ers had another packed house and fans were hyped from pregame warmups for a game with a definitive playoff feel.
 Both teams came out firing — they each hit four 3s and shot at least 50% in the first quarter.
 The scoring swings were so one-sided for a stretch that the Celtics went on a 20-4 run and only led 39-32.